packetbiral/nitter-ansible/README.md

 ## Requirements
 - Latest stable version of Ansible (this was tested with Ansible 2.10.7)
 - A Ubuntu 20.04 LTS server with a public IP
-- A (sub)-domain name for Nitter with a valid A record with aforementioned IP
+- A (sub)-domain name for Nitter with a valid A/AAAA record with aforementioned IP

 ## How To Use